We’re evolving. Mercer is now part of the new, expanded Marsh brand

 Alternative payment

-HCAO-covered employers that do not provide minimum benefits must pay the city an additional hourly amount for covered employees who live or work in San Francisco.
-For covered employees who live or work outside San Francisco, employers must make these payments directly to the employees.
+HCAO-covered employers that do not provide minimum benefits must pay DPH an additional hourly amount for employees covered under a San Francisco contract (e.g., with the city, the San Francisco Airport, or the San Bruno Jail).
+For covered employees under a contract outside of the city and county of San Francisco, employers must make these payments directly to the employees.
 The payment is capped and changes annually for inflation, effective July 1.
-The current rate is $6.35 per hour with a weekly maximum of $254.
+The current rate is $8.00 per hour with a weekly maximum of $320.

 Employers should remit these amounts along with the HCAO payment option form.
-Employers selecting this option need not collect waivers from covered employees.
+Employers selecting this option need not collect waivers from covered employee

 HAO compliance obligations